shutingrz/bind9/doc/arm/reference.rst

 The server can supply extensive debugging information when it is in debugging mode.
-If the server's global debug level is greater than zero, then debugging mode will be active.
+If the server's global debug level is greater than zero, debugging mode is active.
 The global debug level is set either by starting the ``named`` server with the ``-d`` flag followed by a positive integer, or by running ``rndc trace``.
 The global debug level can be set to zero, and debugging mode turned off, by running ``rndc notrace``.
-All debugging messages in the server have a debug level, and higher debug levels give more detailed output.
+All debugging messages in the server have a debug level;
+higher debug levels give more detailed output.
 Channels that specify a specific debug severity, for example: